danthegoodman1/cloudComputingCourse/kubernetes/README.md

       requests: # Guaranteed, keep high enough to trigger autoscaling
         memory: "128M" # if exceeded, the pod could be evicted if the node runs out of memory for critical stuff
         cpu: "700m" # Average at load
-      limit: # throttled (cpu is compressable resources) or killed (mem) at, could omit and raise requests
+      limits: # throttled (cpu is compressable resources) or killed (mem) at, could omit and raise requests
         memory: "256M" # kills if exceeded, will be restarted
         cpu: "900m" # will not be killed, will be throttled, this preserves 10% per cpu for other stuff
     ports: